zeux/zeux.github.io/about.md

 I'm working on a wide variety of open-source projects, most of which are hosted [on GitHub](https://github.com/zeux/).
 Here's a short selection:

+### meshoptimizer

+[meshoptimizer](https://github.com/zeux/meshoptimizer) is a library that can optimize geometry to render faster on GPUs by reordering vertex/index data.
+The library has algorithms that optimize vertex reuse, vertex access locality and overdraw, resulting in fewer vertex/fragment shader invocations and fewer cache misses when loading vertex data, as well as simplification, compression algorithms and other mesh processing utilities. [gltfpack](https://github.com/zeux/meshoptimizer/tree/master/gltf#readme), which is a tool that can automatically optimize glTF files, is also developed and distributed alongside the library.

 ### pugixml

 [pugixml](https://pugixml.org/) is a light-weight C++ XML processing library with an extremely fast and memory efficient DOM parser and XPath 1.0 support.
 It is used in a wide range of applications, including various embedded systems, video game engines, offline renderers, web backends and robotics/space software.
 A lot of effort goes into making sure pugixml has an easy-to-use API, has as few defects as possible and runs on all widespread platforms.

-### meshoptimizer
+### calm

-[meshoptimizer](https://github.com/zeux/meshoptimizer) is a library that can optimize geometry to render faster on GPUs by reordering vertex/index data.
-The library has algorithms that optimize vertex reuse, vertex access locality and overdraw, resulting in fewer vertex/fragment shader invocations and fewer cache misses when loading vertex data, as well as simplification, compression algorithms and other mesh processing utilities. [gltfpack](https://github.com/zeux/meshoptimizer/tree/master/gltf#readme), which is a tool that can automatically optimize glTF files, is also developed and distributed alongside the library.
+[calm](https://github.com/zeux/calm) is a fast minimal GPU-accelerated large language model (decoder-only transformers) inference implementation, written in C with no dependencies. calm supports CUDA and Metal, and is one of the fastest implementations for NVidia/Apple hardware for token generation on a single-user single-GPU use case (calm intentionally does not support request batching or fast prefill to limit the scope to generation).
+It is not meant to be a production inference application, but aims to get as close to the bandwidth limit as possible on supported hardware and formats.

 ### volk